 - When the one hour is nearly up, preheat the oven to 350F and line your baking sheets with either parchment paper or a Silpat mat.

 - Using a cookie scoop, measure 2 Tbsp of dough per cookie (this is 2 scoops for my cookie scoop).
 Leaving 2" of space between cookies, fill up your cookie sheet with dough.
 Place remaining dough in the fridge if you are baking in batches.

 - Use a wet fork to make the criss-cross pattern on the top of the cookies, if desired.

-- Bake for 8-11 minutes, or until the edges of the cookies are JUST turning brown.
+- Bake for 8-11 minutes, or until the edges of the cookies are JUST lightly browned.

-- Remove from the oven and let the cookies cook on the pan for 10 minutes.
+- Remove from the oven and let the cookies cool on the pan for 10 minutes.
 Gently remove to a cooling rack and allow the cookies to cool completely before storing.

 - Repeat with the remaining cookie dough.